ballerina-platform/module-ballerina-sql/docs/spec/spec.md

 1. InOutParameter
 2. Typed OutParameters

-These types can be used to retrieve values from SQL Stored Procedures using `get()` method.
+These types can be used to retrieve values from SQL stored procedures using `get()` method.

    ```ballerina
    # Parses returned Char SQL value to a ballerina value.